GhalaAlotaibi/2024-25_GP_9/README.md

 **2. Make sure to have the following installed:** :wrench:

 - Flutter
-- Dart
+- Python
-- Android Studio or a physical device :iphone:
+- Android Studio emulator or a physical device :iphone:

 **3. Run the application :arrow_forward:**

+cd your-project-folder
+flutter pub get
+flutter run